KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/motion/fade_to_black.rst

 https://youtu.be/08bTC3VPtqM

 Adjusting the duration of the fade - older Kdenlive versions:
-Adjust the duration of the fade by dragging the green blob that appears when you hover over the triangle vertex (see pic below) or by using the :ref:`effects` duration slider.
+Adjust the duration of the fade by dragging the green blob that appears when you hover over the triangle vertex (see pic below) or by using the :ref:`effects_and_compositions` duration slider.

 .. image:: /images/Kdenlive_Fade_to_black.png
    :align: left